 I visited two important exhibitions yesterday, The first was Gup Shup: From Textile to Tote,

-by Cath Braid and Rolla Khadduri (thanks to a comment on my wall from Hannah!) at Bradford University’s Gallery II.
+by Cath Braid and Rolla Khadduri (thanks to a suggestion by Bradford Textile artist, Hannah Lamb) at Bradford University’s Gallery II.

 The two curators are partners in an organisation ‘ Polly&Me’